—defunct context

 MaBareBare

-The MaBareBare Project contextualizes nine years of creative engagement with Associate Prof. George Mahashe’s imagining of Khelobedu—the philosophy, culture, and mythologies of South Africa's matrilineal Balobedu dynasty.
+The MaBareBare Project contextualises a nine year span of practice by Associate Prof. George Mahashe’s imagining of Khelobedu—the philosophy, culture, and mythologies of South Africa's matrilineal Balobedu dynasty.
 Operating within contemporary artistic practice, the project views local ancestral knowledge and 170 years of colonial text as one inseparable, entangled archive.
+By deploying multiple, shifting subjectivities, MaBareBare counters historical representation practices to present a fluid glimpse of Khelobedu.

 Modjadji le Dikolobjana